packbackbooks/engineering-docs/careers/software-engineer.md

 - Design and develop software components or features with moderate complexity.
 - Write clean, efficient, and well-documented code with less direct supervision.
 - Perform more thorough software testing, including unit and integration tests.
-- Contribute to technical specifications and requirements under senior direction.
+- Contribute to technical specifications and requirements.
 - Troubleshoot and debug more complex software issues and identify root causes.
-- Assist in code reviews and provide constructive feedback to junior engineers.
+- Participate in code reviews and provide constructive feedback including opportunities to improve code quality.
-- Work independently on small to medium-sized tasks and may lead small projects.
+- Work independently on medium-sized tasks and lead small projects.
 - Participate in design discussions and offer technical insights.
 - Understand and apply software architecture and design principles.